Campus Recreation is highly competitive. It can take a lot of time and effort to begin a career in this industry. However, it’s worth it. Trust me.

 When looking for opportunities to gain relevant experience, keep in mind campus recreation is very broad, the opportunities are practically endless and any experience is good experience.

 Exposure to different people, places and ideas is valuable for both personal and professional development.
 Consider joining clubs or professional groups both in and out of campus rec.
 Young alumni groups, student or professional organizations, or even adult sports leagues can be great tools for building your network and cultivating new relationships.
 Nobody has ever regretted having a large network; it’s worth the investment of time and effort.

 While it may seem like a lot, working on your three E’s doesn’t have to happen overnight and it shouldn’t.
-Take some time to research and think about professional opportunities in campus recreation and where you see yourself being the most fulfilled, then put together a plan and set some goals.
+Take some time to research and think about professional opportunities when it comes to work in campus rec and where you see yourself being the most fulfilled.
+Then put together a plan and set some goals.
 No matter what, keep making progress.